timliuGH/generic-database/README.md

 # Generic Database

-Database of the fictional Generic World
+Database of the fictional world of Generic

 See Project Outline for description of the Generic World